 Recent enhancements to the Full-Time MBA curriculum allow for this adaptation due to the reduced core class structure and an emphasis on interdisciplinary learning.
 Students in the MBA x Computer Science track will choose one concentration in business and one concentration in computer science thanks to a partnership with Northeastern’s Khoury College of Computer Sciences, and they will also complete a corporate residency – a distinctive component of the Northeastern MBA program that is the hallmark of graduate experiential learning.

-Current MBA business concentration offerings include Business Analytics, Corporate Innovation and Venturing, Entrepreneurship, Finance, Healthcare Management, International Business, Leading People and Organizations, Marketing, and Supply Chain Management, and MBA computer science concentrations include Artificial Intelligence, Cybersecurity, Data Science and Software Development.
+Current MBA business concentration offerings include Analytics, Corporate Innovation, Entrepreneurship, Finance, Healthcare Management, International Business, Leading People and Organizations, Marketing, and Supply Chain Management, and MBA computer science concentrations include Artificial Intelligence, Cybersecurity, Data Science, and Software Development.

 “Our college is committed to the idea that computer science is for everyone,” says Khoury College Dean Carla Brodley.
 “Corporate leaders have seen the convergence between their core businesses and high tech, and now Northeastern will offer a rigorous MBA degree that makes this connection transparent.”